javisar/ONI-Modloader/README.md

 Disclaimers
 ----------
-* Please don't report bugs you encounter to Klei while mods are active.
-People at Klei work hard and shouldn't be bothered with bug reports which might originate from mods.
+* Please DON'T REPORT BUGS you encounter to Klei while mods are active.
 * BE AWARE that many of the mods are still a WIP and may fail.
 If you are having problems use a clean ONI installation and try to test the mods one by one to narrow the error.
 Then post a issue in github.
 * We do not take any responsibility for broken saves or any other damage.
 Use this software at your own risk.
 * If you load a savegame, it requires that you have exactly the same mods when you saved it.